Can a cookie really be healthy and still taste good? Yes it can! My healthy peanut butter banana cookies win the prize.

 - 1/2 cup whole wheat flour

 - 1 teaspoon vanilla extract

 - 1/4 teaspoon baking soda

 - Using a mixer, blend together the banana and peanut butter until smooth.

 - Using the back of the spoon flatten the batter slightly.

-Bake for 12 to 14 minutes or until the cookies begin to brown around the edges.
+- Bake cookies for 12 to 14 minutes or until the they begin to brown around the edges.

 - Allow the cookies to cool completely to room temperature before eating.

 - Refrigerate or freeze extras in an airtight container.